 Courses must be taken in their correct sequence of difficulty.
 Credit is not given for courses which are repeated with the exceptions of physical education and select art, music, and elective courses.
 Review specific considerations with your guidance counselor.
-Graduation credits may be earned through "Additional Learning Programs," which are outlined on pages 38.
-At least three-fourths of the minimum graduation credits must be earned in regular day school courses.
-See more information on independent learning on page 39.
+At least three-fourths of the minimum graduation credits must be earned in regular day school courses (see more information under "independent learning").
 You should also speak with your guidance counselor about the POLICY FOR COURSEWORK THAT EXCEEDS FHS OFFERINGS WITHIN THE DAILY SCHEDULE if you are unsure about whether or not an additional course can be applied towards graduation.